Drishyam 2: Plot

-On the night of 3 August 2013, a man named Jose George flees after murdering his brother-in-law.
-Hiding behind an unfinished police station, he sees Georgekutty emerging from it.
-Afterwards, he attempts to apologize to his wife for murdering her brother, but ends up being arrested by the police.
+In the early morning of 4 August 2013, a man named Jose George goes on the run after murdering his brother-in-law.
+While hiding near an under-construction police station, he notices Georgekutty emerging from the compound late at night under suspicious circumstances.
+Before Jose can make sense of what he witnessed, the police capture and arrest him while he attempts to flee with his family.